-The Greek NT and the standard reference books for Greek exegesis.
+The Greek NT and the standard reference books for Greek exeges is are required for this course.

 Recommended Reading

 CARR, Wesley.
 Angels and Principalities.
 The Background, Meaning and Development of the Pauline Phrase hai archai kai hai exousiai, (SNTSMS 42, Cambridge University Press, 1981).